Chicken Drumsticks, Ethiopian Style

 June 19, 2017

-Categories: Dinner, Main Dish, Poultry, Chicken, African, Budget-Friendly, Game/Sports Day, Oven Bake, Gluten-Free, Low Carbohydrate, No Eggs, Non-Dairy, Sugar-Free, Spices, Wings, Spicy, Kosher Meat more
+Categories: Chicken, African, Game/Sports Day, Oven Bake, Gluten-Free, Low Carbohydrate, No Eggs, Non-Dairy, Sugar-Free, Spices Wings, Spicy, Kosher Meat, Chicken Dinner, more

 "Slow-cooked chicken drumsticks coated in Ethiopian style berbere spice.
 You can do this with chicken wings or thighs, too, but don't use breasts - they will dry out.
 A green salad is a good side dish, too."